Build Internal AI Leaders Who Drive Adoption

 An AI champion programme identifies and trains selected employees to become your organisation's internal AI advocates.
 These are not IT specialists.
 They are respected team members from across departments who learn AI tools, develop use cases and then help colleagues adopt AI in their own roles.
 After completing team AI training programmes, champions become the bridge between formal training and everyday practice.

-The Role of an AI Champion
+The Role of AI Champions in the Workplace

-An AI champion has three core responsibilities.
-First, they identify practical AI applications within their department - spotting tasks where AI saves time, improves quality or reduces errors.
+AI champions in the workplace have three core responsibilities.
+First, they identify practical AI applications within their department \u2014 spotting tasks where AI saves time, improves quality or reduces errors.
 Second, they support colleagues who are uncertain about AI, answering questions and running informal demonstrations.
-Third, they feed insights back to leadership about what is working, what is not and where the organisation needs additional support.
-Champions address AI adoption resistance among employees by making AI use safe and normal - reducing what researchers call 'AI shame', the reluctance to admit you do not understand how to use a tool.
+Third, they feed insights back to leadership about what is working and where the organisation needs additional support.

 How Champions Differ from IT Support